qfpl/reflex-realworld-workshop/SETUP.md

 ### Getting help / keeping up to date

-Once you have this setup, you should just be able to `git pull && git submodule update` and rerun both ob runs on the night before lamdbajam.
+Once you have this setup, you should just be able to `git pull` and rerun both ob runs on the night before lamdbajam.

 Please watch the repo for releases and/or join gitter to keep in touch or ask questions! :)